bfitech/zapcore/CONTRIBUTING.md

     whitespaces at the end of a line.
 Add at least 1 LF at the end of a file.

-4. Commit messages are max 50 characters of good imperative English sentence on the first line, and max 72 characters on subsequent lines, e.g.:
+4. Commit messages are 50 characters max of good imperative English sentence on the first line, and 72 characters max on subsequent lines, e.g.:

     ```txt
     Fix path parser.

-    Long parameters in path parser was known to break when a non-slash
+    Long parameters in path parser were known to break when a non-slash
     character precedes open curly braces.
     ```